Roebuck Hall

 CURRENT

-STATUS Extant and sub divided into apartments
+STATUS Extant, sub divided into apartments and a protected structure

 CONTRIBUTOR © June Bow & Karen Poff